joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6980063/2026/01/18/auston-matthews-toronto-maple-leafs-playoff-hunt/

 **Slot, Alonso and an air of uncertainty at Liverpool following Burnley draw**\
-`There are no plans to replace Arne Slot as Liverpool head coach, but the Dutchman needs to find momentum to salvage the season.`\
+`There are no plans to replace Arne Slot as Liverpool head coach, but the Dutchman needs to find momentum to salvage the season`\
 https://nytimes.com/athletic/6928571/2026/01/18/arne-slot-xabi-alonso-and-an-air-of-uncertainty-at-liverpool-following-burnley-draw/

 **This feels like the end for Glasner at Crystal Palace**\